 The applicant who submits the best overall essay will receive a $2,000 scholarship.
 One (1) winner will also be selected from each grade level (freshman, sophomore, junior, senior) and will receive a $1,000 scholarship each.

-Applicants may begin submitting their materials on August 1, 2012.
-The deadline for entries is September 30, 2012.
-Entries submitted before August 1st or after September 30th will be disqualified.
-Finalists will be notified by November 6, 2012 for additional materials.
-Winners will be notified in late November, announced in early December and awarded by December 14, 2012.
+Applicants may begin submitting their materials on June 19, 2013.
+The deadline for entries is August 30, 2013.
+Entries submitted before June 19th or after August 30th will be disqualified.
+Finalists will be notified by mid-October for additional materials.
+Winners will be notified in early November, announced in mid-November and awarded in early December.

 All essays must be entered online through the submission form on Scholarships.com.
 Copy the text of essay from its original document and paste it into the designated boxes of the online submission form.
 Part One must consist of no more than 5,000 characters (including spaces and punctuation) and Part Two should be no more than 1,200 characters (including spaces and punctuation).
 Spelling and grammar do count; please provide the necessary checks prior to submission.